Employment Opportunities

 Job Type: Seasonal – Part Time

-This positions is part of the Kenosha Public Museums system, a department of the City of Kenosha and is under the direction of the Curator of Natural Sciences and Education.
-Through hands-on activities and educational programs, interns help all visitors gain a better understanding and appreciation for the arts, world cultures, and the Earth and its resources, through Museum exhibits and collections.
-The Summer Camp Education Intern supports Museum summer camp classes, assisting Summer Camp teachers in the classroom, and assists in facilitating summer camp programs under the supervision of the Summer Camp teachers and the Curator of Education.
-The camp program is split into 3 age groups (5-6 year olds, 7-10 year olds, and 11-14 year olds), and the Summer Camp Intern should be comfortable working primarily with 5-10 year olds.
-Regularly scheduled hours are Tuesday-Thursday, though additional hours may be scheduled based on candidate’s availability.
-Work is reviewed through conferences and written reports for adherence to established policies and procedures and through observation of results obtained.
+This position is part of the Kenosha Public Museums system, a department of the City of Kenosha, and is under the direction of the Curator of Natural Sciences and Education.
+Through hands-on activities and educational programs, interns help campers gain a better understanding and appreciation for the arts, world cultures, and the Earth and its resources, through summer camp activities focusing on Museum exhibits and collections.
+The Summer Camp Education Intern leads Museum summer camp classes, and designs and facilitates simple, theme-appropriate activities under the supervision of the Museum Educators.
+The camp program is split into 3 age groups (5-6-year-olds, 7-10-year-olds, and 10-13-year-olds), and the Summer Camp Intern should be comfortable working primarily with 5-10-year-olds.
+Regularly scheduled hours are Monday-Thursday.
+Work is reviewed through conferences and reflection periods.

 Primary Duties & Responsibilities